Vladimír Špidla: Political career

 Špidla attempted to return to Czech politics, running for a seat in the Czech senate at the 2010 elections, but was defeated by incumbent Tomáš Jirsa of the Civic Democrats.
 In 2014, Špidla became Chief Adviser to Prime Minister Bohuslav Sobotka.

 Špidla was nominated by the Prague branch of ČSSD for the 2021 legislative election.
 However, the party did not reach the 5% threshold and Špidla thus did not become an MP.

 Špidla ran in the 2022 Czech Senate election for the Senate seat of Prague 11.
 He received 8.39% of votes finishing 5th and thus failed to advance to second round.

+In 2026, he left Social Democracy and initiated the formation of a new political party, New Social Democracy.

 Personal life

 Špidla has been married twice; he has two sons from his first marriage and another two children acquired by marriage.
 His hobbies include cross-country and marathon running.
 He speaks German and French, but his English is weaker, which was used to question his qualifications for the European Commission.